 U.S. citizens who travel to or reside in Kenya are urged to enroll in the Smart Traveler Enrollment Program (STEP) in order to receive the most up-to-date security information.
 By enrolling, U.S. citizens make it easier for the Embassy to contact them in case of emergency.
 U.S. citizens without internet access may enroll directly with the U.S. Embassy in Nairobi.

-U.S. citizens should also consult the Department of State's Country Specific Information for Kenya, the Worldwide Caution, Travel Warnings, and Travel Alerts, which are all available on the U.S. Department of State's, Bureau of Consular Affairs website.
+U.S. citizens should also consult the Department of State's Country Specific Information for Kenya, as well as Worldwide Caution, Travel Warnings and Travel Alerts, which are all available on the U.S. Department of State's, Bureau of Consular Affairs website.
+The most recent security and emergency messages can be found on U.S. Embassys Nairobi’s website.
 Travelers may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll-free in the United States and Canada, or on a regular toll line at 1-202-501-4444 from other countries.
 Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well.